lit/lit/dev-docs/lit-labs-lifecycle.md

 - **Evaluation**: Releases are published to npm under `@lit-labs` for evaluation purposes.
 README has sufficient documentation to explain usage suitable for evaluation.
 The [labs page on lit.dev](https://lit.dev/docs/libraries/labs/) describes the package and solicits for feedback from a specific discussion thread.
 Feedback via discussions & issues may drive frequent breaking changes.

 - **Production**: Release considered stable, published to npm under `@lit` org, and has dedicated docs page(s) and API documentation on lit.dev.
 Bugs and feature requests will be triaged and prioritized at the same level as other core packages.
-Breaking changes may happen, should be minimized to the extent possible.
+Breaking changes may happen, but should be minimized to the extent possible.

 ### Phase summary